Giorgos Tabakis

 Born in Athens – Greece in 1980.

-He came into contact with music at the age of 10, when he met the guitarist-composer Kostas Eliades with whom he started and completed his studies in classical guitar.
+He came into contact with music at the age of 10, when he met the guitarist-composer Costas Eliades with whom he started and completed his studies in classical guitar.

 With years of apprenticeship by the internationally acclaimed composer / guitarist / improviser Andreas Georgiou, he was taught jazz guitar, jazz harmony, advanced music theory, improvisation, analysis of musical forms and structures, composition approaches etc. During his apprenticeship, he received a wide range of knowledge, stimulation and guidance as to the aesthetics and philosophy of music.